jonnieZG/LinkedPointerList/README.md

 3. Paste the modified folder into your Library folder (`Libraries` folder inside  user home directory).
 4. Reopen your Arduino IDE.

+## NOTE

+This README is a modified version of the original LinkedList's README.md by Ivan Seidel.

 -------------------------

 ## Getting started